displaylink-rpm/displaylink-rpm/README.md

 [![Build Status](https://travis-ci.org/displaylink-rpm/displaylink-rpm.svg?branch=master)](https://travis-ci.org/displaylink-rpm/displaylink-rpm)

 This is the recipe for building the [DisplayLink driver][displaylink] in a RPM package for Fedora and CentOS.
+This driver supports the following device families:
+ - DL-5xxx
+ - DL-41xx
+ - DL-3xxx

 The package includes the Open Source [evdi][evdi] library.